retaildevcrews/aks-secure-baseline-hack-template/.github/HackGuide.md

   - Add to AAD hack group
   - Email login info and validate Azure access before hack starts
 - Check Azure Quotas and increase if needed
-  - Public IPs defaults to 100 and each cluster needs 4 PIPs
+  - Public IPs default to 100 and each cluster needs 4 PIPs
   - Each cluster deploys 5 VMs
+  - Make sure you have quota and budget
+    - We suggest 2 clusters / attendee quota

 ### Repo Setup